Updated July 7, 2023

 17. Be clear regarding target platforms

-It is important to have a clear understanding of target platforms and the best way of ensuring what is available to the application is through careful comprehension of each platform’s user interface guidelines.
-Until OS which is targeted on a daily basis is being used and behavioral as well as visual similarities and differences must be considered.
-Check out the Android guidelines after reading a wealth of information for understanding the platform, designing better user interfaces, and know what to look for in third-party modules.
+It is important to have a clear understanding of target platforms.
+The best way of ensuring what is available to the application is through carefully comprehending each platform’s user interface guidelines.
+Until OS, targeted daily, is being used and behavioral and visual similarities and differences must be considered.
+Check out the Android guidelines after reading a wealth of information to understand the platform, design better user interfaces, and know what to look for in third-party modules.

 18. Work with your design team

-Graphic artists should learn about each platform as well as its navigation paradigm and visual language.
-If there are programmers or graphic artists in the team, you need to understand that every platform has a native way of displaying data, laying out screens, and ensuring navigation.
-Mobile platforms are different and so you need to be sure that your app will look fine across platforms.
+Graphic artists should learn about each platform, its navigation paradigm, and its visual language.
+If there are programmers or graphic artists on the team, you need to understand that every platform has a native way of displaying data, laying out screens, and ensuring navigation.
+Mobile platforms are different, so you need to ensure your app will look fine across platforms.

 19. Check out modules

-Android can be used to provide a comprehensive, top-level cross-platform API.
+Android can provide a comprehensive, top-level cross-platform API.
 Native Module Development Framework ensures additional features and functionality.
-This ensures the overall quality of applications is enhanced and user experience is improved.
+This ensures the overall quality of applications is enhanced, and user experience is improved.
 Learning modules can increase the quality of the application and improve the user experience.

 20. Choose your target platforms wisely

-Your personal preferences should influence the design, functionality, and quality of cross-platform apps.
-Android apps development tools have their own platform with their strengths and limitations.
+Your preferences should influence cross-platform apps’ design, functionality, and quality.
+Android app development tools have their platform with their strengths and limitations.
 They are perfect for building the best app platform.